Surgical vs Non-Surgical Rhinoplasty Explained

 Also, you can improve the look of your nose temporarily and see results right away with minimal recovery time.

-Non-Surgical Rhinoplasty Risks
+Non Surgical Rhinoplasty Risks

 Some of those arteries feed blood to the eyes.
 In very rare situations, it’s possible to block those critical blood vessels in a non-surgical rhinoplasty and causing blindness.
-Also, damaging those blood vessels could deprive the nose of nutrienats and lead to skin necrosis.
+Also, damaging those blood vessels could deprive the nose of nutrients and lead to skin necrosis.

-Surgical Rhinoplasty Or Non-Surgical Rhinoplasty?
+Traditional Rhinoplasty Or Non Surgical Rhinoplasty?

-Not all patients are candidates for surgical or liquid rhinoplasty.
-But how are you a good candidate for either procedure?
+Non-Surgical RhinoplastyNot all patients are candidates for surgical or nonsurgical rhinoplasty.
+But how are you a good candidate for either a traditional nose job or a non surgical nose job?

 Ideal candidates for a surgical nose job are healthy at any age and have no serious medical problems.
 These patients want to enhance how their nose looks or their ability to breathe.